pierrexyz/pybird/docs/index.rst

   git clone https://github.com/pierrexyz/pybird.git
   pip install --editable pybird --upgrade

-That's it, now you can simply ``import pybird`` from wherever in your projects.
+That's it, now you can simply ``from pybird import pybird`` from wherever in your projects.

 Getting Started